jenciso/newblog/content/blog/saying-hello-world-with-ruby-on-rails/index.md

 - config.ru
 - app.rb

 And in addition, you have to create a `Dockerfile`.
-I uploaded this file in this git repository: https://github.com/jenciso/ruby-helloworld
+I uploaded those files in this git repository: https://github.com/jenciso/ruby-helloworld

+You only need to follow the instructions written on the [README.md](https://github.com/jenciso/ruby-helloworld)

 <script src="https://gist.github.com/jenciso/8c9b69ed1cf99d9c8ce1cd88ccf4431b.js"></script>